GeospatialResearch/Digital-Twins/README.md

 According to the National Emergency Management Agency, flooding is the greatest hazard in New Zealand, in terms of frequency, losses and civil defence emergencies.
 With major flood events occurring on average every 8 months [(New Zealand – FloodList)](https://floodlist.com/tag/new-zealand), it is necessary to produce high precision flood models and in order to do better planning, risk assessment and response to flood events, making plans in advance can make all the difference, not just to property owners at risks, it will also help insurance companies who make underwriting decisions on properties, the banks supplying the property finance, the telecommunications and utilities companies providing vital services to homes and offices, and the government agencies tasked with protecting communities and their assets.
 Digital Twin can provide a better understanding of the degree of impact flood events can have on physical assets like buildings, roads, railways, transmission lines, etc.
 Digital Twin is a real-time digital clone of a physical device.
 Anyone looking at the digital twin can see crucial information about how the physical thing is doing out there in the real world.
 Digital Twin not only represents the current status of the visualised assets but also how they will perform/react to future situations.
 The build twin when used to run flood models combined with other sources of information can allow us to make predictions.
 The first step of building a Digital Twin is data.
-Data is collected from an open data portal provided by multiple organisations or data providers such as LINZ, LRIS, stat NZ, ECAN, etc.
+Data is collected from an open data portal provided by multiple organisations or data providers such as LINZ, LRIS, stat NZ, ECAN, opentopography, NIWA, etc.
 The collected data is stored in the local database using PostgreSQL which is an open-source relational database system and supports both SQL (relational) and JSON (non-relational) querying.
 PostgreSQL is a highly stable database backed by more than 20 years of development by the open-source community.
 Spatial data is the primary data used for implementing the Digital Twin model.
 Therefore, PostgreSQL with the PostGIS extension which supports geospatial databases for geographic information systems (GIS) is the most preferable DBMS for this project.
 Also, it provides support for Python, C/C++ and JavaScript, the programming languages used for building Digital Twin.
 The spatial boundaries are currently limited to New Zealand with the potential of getting extended further.
 The reason for creating a database are: